FronttierLabs/forge-pkgm/README.md

 ## Known **limitations**
 - This is alpha software.
 Missing or incomplete features include:

-- No config file protection yet: user-modified files in /etc may be overwritten on upgrade (no .pacnew handling).

-- No reverse-dependency check on remove: removing a package does not yet warn about installed packages that depend on it.

 - No package signature verification yet (SigLevel is parsed but not enforced).